-We have engaged Fitch and DBRS to rate the applicable Rated Notes on the Closing Date.
-It is expected that the Rated Notes will receive the ratings specified on the cover of this Prospectus and on Schedule I hereto.
-We have not engaged any NRSRO to rate the Class 1B-1 Notes on the Closing Date and we have no obligation to do so in the future.
+Fannie Mae on behalf of the Issuer has engaged Fitch and KBRA to rate the applicable Rated Notes on the Closing Date.
+It is expected that the Rated Notes will receive the ratings specified on the cover of this Offering Memorandum and on Schedule I hereto.
+Fannie Mae has not engaged any NRSRO to rate the Class 1B-1 Notes (or the Class 1B-1Y or Class 1B-1X Notes) on the Closing Date and has no obligation to do so in the future.

-The ratings of the Rated Notes will address the likelihood of the payment of principal and interest on the Rated Notes according to its terms.
+The ratings address the likelihood of the timely receipt of payments of interest to which the Holders of the Rated Notes are entitled and the ultimate payment of principal by the Maturity Date.
 Each engaged NRSRO will monitor its ratings using its normal surveillance procedures and, in its discretion, may change, qualify or withdraw the assigned ratings at any time.
 No transaction party will be responsible for monitoring any changes to the ratings on the Rated Notes.
 The ratings of the Rated Notes should be evaluated independently from similar ratings on other types of securities.
 The ratings are not a recommendation to buy, sell or hold the Rated Notes and may be subject to revision or withdrawal at any time by the engaged NRSROs.